konstantinschellenberg/sense/docs/01_Introduction.rst

 Reporting bugs
 ~~~~~~~~~~~~~~~
-If you find a bug in SenSARP, please open an new `issue <https://github.com/McWhity/sense/issues/new>`_ and tag it "bug".
+If you find a bug in SenSE, please open an new `issue <https://github.com/McWhity/sense/issues/new>`_ and tag it "bug".

 Suggesting enhancements
 ~~~~~~~~~~~~~~~~~~~~~~~~~